catdino002/D-D-nuclear-medow/vinc forest.md

 | 3   | make every one in 20 feet think of revolting   |
 | 4+  | make the closest 200 people start a revolution |

+INATORATOR
+---
+give any object you can see a self destruct